mussiefitsum/MoodMusic/README.md

-# MoodMusic Web Application
+# Mood Music Web Application
 ## Description:
-MoodMusic is a web app that uses the Spotify API to automatically generate playlists for users by pulling their recently played and saved tracks.
+Mood Music is a web app that uses the Spotify API to automatically generate playlists for users by pulling their recently played and saved tracks.
 Users will have a choice between three moods: Chill, Get Pumped, and Let's Dance.

 Demo Link: https://moood-music.herokuapp.com/